collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 ## Conclusion

-In this tutorial, you have learned the reasons and general concepts behind clock synchronization in a distributed system, and learned how to use the _sync_ plugin provided by _soundworks_ to achieve such synchronization.
+In this tutorial, you have learned the reasons and general concepts behind clock synchronization in a distributed system, and learned how to use the _sync_ plugin provided by _soundworks_ to synchronize audio events.

 In the next tutorial, we will go further and use this new tool in a more musical way by implementing a distributed step sequencer.